rollyourown-xyz/ryo-grav-cms/project-deployment/modules/deploy-haproxy-configuration/README.md

 ## haproxy_acl_use-backends (map of objects)

 Map of ACLs to use for use-backend haproxy configuration.
-Each list member must be a map of objects.
+Each object must be a map.
 The object key is the ACL name, the object 'backend' value is the backend service to use.
 The form for a map is:

         acl_name = {backend_service = string}